-Secondary mentors can be permitted if the focus of your fellowship is on the borderline between social sciences and another disciplinary area, or where you will be spending considerable time at another research organisation.
+Yes, for example secondary mentors can be permitted if the focus of your fellowship is on the borderline between social sciences and another disciplinary area, or to draw on specific expertise beyond your institution.
 However your primary mentor must be based in your host organisation.

 How can I identify a mentor?

 Contact the DTP or CDT you wish to apply to, as they may have mechanisms in place to identify and match mentors to applicants.

 To encourage your development in this next career stage, we recommend that the mentor should not be your PhD supervisor.
 This is to broaden your network and be challenged by a wider group of academics than might have been engaged with through the PhD.
 We do however recognise that this may not be possible in all cases, therefore in exceptional circumstances the PhD supervisor can be the mentor; however, this needs to be fully justified in the proposal.